abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

     ..  only:: html

-        We present here a well-known problem among Constraint Programming practitionners: the 4-queens problem.
+        We present here a well-known problem among Constraint Programming practitioners: the 4-queens problem.
         We shall encounter this problem again and generalize it in the Chapter :ref:`search_primitives`.

     ..  raw:: latex

-        We present here a well-known problem among Constraint Programming practitionners: the 4-queens problem.
+        We present here a well-known problem among Constraint Programming practitioners: the 4-queens problem.
         We shall encounter this problem again and generalize it in Chapter~\ref{manual/search_primitives:search-primitives}.

 The problem